CumulusNetworks/docs/content/cumulus-netq-44/Installation-Management/Install-NetQ/In‌stall-NetQ-Agents.md

 ## Install NetQ Agent

-After completing the preparation steps, you can successfully install the agent onto your switch or host.
+After completing the preparation steps, install the agent onto your switch or host.

 {{<tabs "Install NetQ Agent">}}